coderefinery/python-progression/content/CLI.md

 - What would you have to do if you wanted to add more arguments? or a new analysis?
 - How would you work with the arguments in for example a slurm submit script?
 ````
 This is not the only way to add command-line arguments to a script.
-We encourage you to explore other ways to do this, such as using `sys.argv`, `doctopt` or `click`.
+We encourage you to explore other ways to do this, such as using `sys.argv`, `doctopt`, `typer` or `click`.